DanielGarciaMandillo/angular-java/README.md

 You have to have installed on your computer [NodeJS] and [Python 2.X].

-You have to see [supported JVM] for Node-java.
+You can see [supported JVM] for Node-java.

 ##Quick start